Asian Pacific Environmental Network (APEN) — $25,000: Transformative Change Grant

 Transformation: A Learning Community — $25,000: project support

-“Transformation: A Learning Community” is a new section (currently under construction) of the website Open Democracy, an independent and non-partisan website that brings together high-quality writing on politics, economics, social activism, and international relations.
+“Transformation: A Learning Community” is a section of the website Open Democracy, an independent and non-partisan website that brings together high-quality writing on politics, economics, social activism, and international relations.
 The overall site generates close to six million page views per year from 200 countries, with approximately one-third of readers living in the US.
-All content is freely-available and re-publication is encouraged at no cost.
+All content is freely available and republication is encouraged at no cost.
 The goal of Open Democracy is to raise awareness of the challenges facing humanity and how best to meet them using innovative solutions.
-The Transformation section specifically showcases cutting-edge examples of social transformation in practice, building links between activists and thinkers in the US and the rest of the world, fostering constructive debates and self-criticism about these approaches and their assumptions, and so helping shift the consciousness of those who are working for fundamental change in their societies in the direction of compassion and social justice.
-This project grant supports the build-out, launch, and promotion of the website.
+The Transformation section (launched in 2013) specifically showcases cutting-edge examples of social transformation in practice, building links between activists and thinkers in the US and the rest of the world, fostering constructive debates and self-criticism about these approaches and their assumptions, and so helping shift the consciousness of those who are working for fundamental change in their societies in the direction of compassion and social justice.
+This project grant supports the expansion and promotion of the website.